CaliberMC/Secret-Blocks/README.md

-# Secret Rooms (Fabric)
+# Secret Blocks (Fabric)
-Secret blocks for secret rooms on Fabric
+Like the Secret Rooms Mod but for Fabric!